dragomir-parvanov/javascript-2d-rendering/README.md

-# javascript-2d-engine
+# javascript-2d-rendering
-read and renders a game map, collisions included
+reads and renders a game map, collisions included